-Backmuir Wood is situated on the edge of Muirhead & Birkhill (population 2,000), and not far from the edge of the village of Liff (population 568), and less than 20 minutes drive from Dundee city centre (population 148,270).
-The surrounding land-use is housing, fields, and woodland.
+Backmuir Wood is situated on the edge of Muirhead and Birkhill and not far from the edge of the village of Liff.
+The surrounding land-use is housing, fields and woodland.
 The wood is 56.9 hectares in size.

-Backmuir Wood is a large native woodland with compartments of non-native trees such as larch, spruce and, beech.
+Backmuir Wood is a largely native woodland with compartments of non-native trees such as larch, spruce and beech.
 It has a peaceful, rural feel and is well used by local dog walkers.
-There is opportunity to enjoy wild flowers, and see red squirrels and roe deer, and hear bird song.
-There is a network of approximately 9km of paths, including over 3km of all abilities surfaced path.
-The non-surfaced paths can be muddy with uneven ground.
-The paths are on fairly level ground and all entrances have either pedestrian gates or have no barriers and a gap (with minimum size of gate or gap of at least 1.4m wide, except for Coupar Angus road access gate (0.9m wide) and gap by disabled car park (1.05m)).
+There is opportunity to enjoy wild flowers and fungi, to see red squirrels and roe deer, and hear bird song.

+There is a network of 8500m of paths, including 3700m of surfaced paths.
+The non-surfaced earth paths can be muddy with uneven ground and protruding roots.
+The paths are on fairly level ground and all entrances have either pedestrian self-closing gates or have no barriers with a gap in walls or fences (with minimum size of gate or gap of at least 1.4m wide, except for Coupar Angus road access gate (0.9m wide) and gap by disabled car park (1.05m).

 Some paths are part of the core path network and also link into the wider Sidlaw Path Network.
-There are many entrances around the wood and a car park suitable for about 12 cars (with height barrier of 2.15m) is located at the southern end of the wood.
+There are many entrances around the wood and a car park suitable for about 12 cars (with height barrier of 2.15m), located at the southern end of the wood.
 Further parking for 2-3 cars is available in an unofficial lay-by at the sharp bend in Liff Road, and more parking in the residential streets of Muirhead.
 An additional 2 vehicle disabled car park is off the Liff Road, accessed through a gate with a radar padlock.

-Entrances are located: 2 from the car park at the south of the wood; three off the Liff Road - one from the sharp bend layby, one half way down at the disabled car park, and one from our northern boundary (with seating feature; one linking to Inver Terrace path (across land not owned by WT); one linking to the Coupar Angus Road (across land not owned by WT); and one at the NW end of the wood linking onto the Drovers Path.
+Entrances are located: 2 from the car park at the south of the wood; three off the Liff Road - one from the sharp bend layby, one half way down at the disabled car park, and one from our northern boundary (with seating feature); one linking to Inver Terrace path (across land not owned by WT); one linking to Coupar Angus Road (across land not owned by WT); and one at the NW end of the wood linking onto the Drovers Path.